 There are no prerequisite requirements for this class.
-It is open to anyone interested in woodworking.
+It is open to any person interested in woodworking.
 Lack of experience should not dissuade or discourage you.
 I will gladly work with individuals of any skill level.
+If you have prior experience, I will accommodate your skill and allow you to progress at a suitable rate.